kanya-approve/oracle-talos-example/README.md

 - A Helm-installed Cilium deployment with Hubble Relay and Hubble UI enabled.
 - A GitHub deploy key for Flux.
 - A Flux bootstrap into a second GitHub repository.
-- A committed `pub-sealed-secrets.pem` file in the Flux repository path.
+- By default, a committed `pub-sealed-secrets.pem` file in the Flux repository path.

 ## Current Topology And Defaults